padhi-homelab/services/README.md

 e.g. using `--user` with docker run.

-Note that this is different from (less secure compared to) running the container with a rootless docker daemon.
+Note that this is different from (less secure compared to) running a _root-less container_, i.e., with a root-less docker daemon.

 <table>
   <tbody>